simonlindgren/graphmonster/README.md

 `-f`, `--file`, name of edgelist file with one space-separated edge per line (e.g. `0 2` or `pig owl`), default = edgelist.txt

+`-t`, `--thresh`, limit for maximum number of edges to keep in the graph (low-weight edges will be removed), default = 1000000.

-`--tsne`, set this flag to use t-sne instead of umap
+`--tsne`, set this flag to use t-sne instead of umap.

 _Clustering_